-- You develop a fever or become unwell. - You develop spreading redness/rash over the operative area or suture lines. - You feel fluid build up in your tummy or sudden swelling in the area. - You have pain which is not relieved or controlled by your pain-killers. - You have sudden copious discharge of fluid or oozing from your wound.
+- You develop a fever or become unwell. - You develop spreading redness/rash over the operative area or suture lines. - You feel fluid build-up in your tummy or breast, or if you notice sudden swelling in either area. - You have pain which is not relieved or controlled by your pain-killers. - You have sudden copious discharge of fluid or oozing from your wound.